data2450/Random-forest/README.md

 **bootstrapping**:in bagging refers to a technique where multiple subsets are divided from the whole(set) using replacment procedure

-**aggredating**:combines all possible outcomes of the prediction and randomizes the outcome
+**aggregating**:combines all possible outcomes of the prediction and randomizes the outcome

 hence many weak models are combined to form a better model